cristhianfg05/CursoUdemy_SQL/README.md

 # CursoUdemy_SQL
-In this repository, you will find all the files and exercises completed during my SQL course on Udemy.
+In this repository, you will find all the files and examples completed during my SQL course on Udemy.
 The course covered a wide range of topics, starting from the basics and progressing to advanced concepts, including table alterations, view creation, and trigger usage.
 Contents

     SQL Files: This folder contains all the SQL files created during the course.
 It includes scripts for table creation, data insertion, SELECT queries, updates, deletions, and table structure modifications.